sassoftware/saspy/saspy/doc/source/install.rst

     default encodings for running SAS in Unicode, on Unix, and on Windows, respectively.
-Those map to Python encoding values: utf8, latin1, and windows-1252, respectively. appserver -
+Those map to Python encoding values: utf8, latin1, and windows-1252, respectively. timeout -
+    Timeout value for establishing connection to workspace server appserver -
     If you have more than one AppServer defined on OMR, then you must pass the name of the physical workspace server that you want to connect to, i.e.: 'SASApp - Workspace Server'.
 Without this the Object spawner will only try the